analysis-tools-dev/static-analysis/CONTRIBUTING.md

-# Thanks for helping out!
+# Thanks for helping out! :tada:

 Please feel free to open a pull request if you know of a code analysis tool that is not mentioned here.
+For the sake of keeping the list up-to-date, please make sure that the tools are **actively maintained**.

 The format for a new entry is:

 ```Markdown